 If the volume of preservative for the primary container exceed 30ml and/or the total amount exceeds 500ml, please contact EHRS to help ship.
 These amounts fall out of the "excepted and "exempt" amounts.

-b. de minimis exception
+b.
+De Minimis exception

-Hazardous materials subject to the de minimis exception are limited to Packing Group II and III of the following Hazard Classes and Divisions:
+Hazardous materials subject to the de minimis exception are limited to certain Hazard Classes and Divisions: